 Augmenting Arcana.
 Deal 1 additional point of arcane damage per damage dice with mage spells and abilities that deal arcane damage.
 This can be spent after rolling for damage, and applies once per spell.
 This does not stack with similar abilities.

 Mana Circulation.
-You may substitute 1 Arcane Sphere for 1 mana point (cannot reduce mana point loss beyond 1) for effects that consume mana (such as spells or mana burn and similar effects).
+You may substitute 1 Arcane Sphere for 2 mana points (cannot reduce mana point loss beyond 1) for effects that consume mana (such as spells or mana burn and similar effects).

 You may have a maximum number of spheres equal to 2 plus your Proficiency bonus, and they remain for one hour after being acquired.